OutSystems/docs-product/src/managing-the-applications-lifecycle/data-protection.md

 <div class="warning" markdown="1">

 Do not use this SQL snippet in your Production environment.
-All the end-users usernames and emails will be modified and the end-users will not be able to login without your assistance.
+All the end users usernames and emails will be modified and the end users will not be able to login without your assistance.

 </div>